jumpingjoy/watchnationpro/index.md

 ### No.2 Samsung Active Galaxy Active 3

-Top brand Samsung Galaxy has released another version Active 3.
+Top brand Samsung Galaxy has released another version <a href="https://www.watchnationpro.com/samsung-watch-active-3-review">Samsung Galaxy Active 3</a>.

 You can aspire to all the features that are available in Tizen.
 It comes in two sizes, 40mm and 44mm, and you can choose the one that fits your wrist.
 It has an AMOLED display.

-In case you are an Android user and are not comfortable with Wear OS, Samsung galaxy active 2 is the best choice for you.
+In case you are an Android user and are not comfortable with Wear OS, Samsung galaxy active 3 is the best choice for you.
 Even though it does not have a rotating bezel, it comes with good touch sensitivity.
 The battery life has been developed from the first version of active.

 Along with activities trackers, heart rate monitors, ECG monitors to track heart functionalities, and fall detection is available in Active 3.